pomsky-lang/website/content/docs/language-tour/ranges.md

 - It's easy to make a mistake somewhere
 - It's inefficient; a typical regex engine needs to backtrack in several places

-pomsky solves these problems with its `range` syntax:
+Pomsky solves these problems with its `range` syntax:

 ```pomsky
 range '0'-'255'
 ```

-pomsky creates a **DFA** (deterministic finite automaton) from this, so the generated regex is optimal in terms of matching performance.
+Pomsky creates a **DFA** (deterministic finite automaton) from this, so the generated regex is optimal in terms of matching performance.
 Since the algorithm for creating this regex is extensively tested, you can also rely on it's correctness.
 Here's the regex generated from
 {{<po>}}range '0'-'255'{{</po>}}: